wpfleger96/Calculator/README.md

     the ability to toggle individual bits on and off, updating the UI appropriately.
     Your GUI must make use of some of the styling facilities available in Swing.
-    You will include your mockups in the <code>MOCKUP.md</code> file. **You need to have this part committed to your git repository before 2013-04-07 @ 11:59 PM** The grader will deduct 5 points if your git log does not reflect this upon submission.
+    You will include your mockups in the <code>MOCKUP.md</code> file. **You need to have this part committed to your git repository before 2014-04-07 @ 11:55 PM** The grader will deduct 5 points if your Git log does not reflect this upon submission.

- 4. (2013-04-13) (40 points) Implement a GUI interface for your calculator app in the
+ 4. (2014-04-14) (50 points) Implement a GUI interface for your calculator app in the
-    <code>Calculator</code> class (and other classes as needed) using Java Swing.
+    <code>Calculator</code> class (and other classes as needed) using JavaFX.
+    Your GUI must include the elements you described in your mockups.
+    The skeleton code is already setup for a basic JavaFX FXML application.
-    Your GUI must include the elements you described in your mockups. **You need to have this part committed to your git repository before 2013-04-12 @ 11:59 PM** The grader will deduct 5 points if your git log does not reflect this upon submission.
+    **You need to
+    have this part committed to your git repository before 2013-04-14 @ 11:59 PM** The grader will deduct 5 points if your git log does not reflect this upon submission.

- 4. (2013-04-14) (40 points) Write a report analyzing the time complexity of each <code>Math</code>
-    implementation.
-Give the time function and complexity class (using Big-O) for each method.
-Compare both implementation and write a sentence or two explaining the trade-offs between the two implementations.
-This report should be formatted using Markdown (similar to the contents of this README file) and saved in the
-    <code>REPORT.md</code> file. **You need to have this part committed to your git
-    repository before 2013-04-14 @ 11:59 PM** The grader will deduct 5 points if
-    your git log does not reflect this upon submission.

  5. (10 points) Ensure that your code is properly documented using inline comments as necessary.
 In general, you should describe in regular terms what it is the